Yes, you can remove a tree in Dandenong Council without a council permit, but under certain conditions.

 Urban Forest Tree Repurposing Guidelines

-These are guidelines put in place to ensure the controlled management of trees in the urban centres as well as the vegetation.
+These are guidelines put in place to ensure the controlled management of trees in the urban centers as well as the vegetation.
 These guidelines dictate a lot of things revolving around a tree’s life.

 Repurposing is done to enable the use of logs and timber for furniture.
 It also entails the use of the remains as mulch to provide nutrients.